Dsilva019/EDA-of-Major-Outages/README.md

 After performing the permutation test with the ks as my test statistic, I got a p-value of 0.279.

 &emsp;&emsp;&emsp;Since the p-value is greater than the 0.05 significance level, we fail to reject the null.
 There is not enough evidence to suggest that the shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is missing is not the same as the shape of the distribution of 'PC.REALGSP.CHANGE' when 'CUSTOMERS.AFFECTED' is not missing.
-Which suggests the missingness of 'CUSTOMERS.AFFECTED' is not dependent on 'PC.REALGSP.CHANGE'.
+Which suggests the missingness of 'CUSTOMERS.AFFECTED' may not be dependent on 'PC.REALGSP.CHANGE'.

 ## Overall Conclusion For Missingness Dependency Investigation:
-&emsp;&emsp;&emsp;In my missingness dependency investigation, I concluded that there is strong enough evidence to suggest that the missingness of the 'CUSTOMERS.AFFECTED' column is dependent on the 'YEAR' but the same can not be said for the 'PC.REALGSP.CHANGE'.
-Since my investigation shows that there is not enough evidence to suggest that the missingness of 'CUSTOMERS.AFFECTED' is not dependent on 'PC.REALGSP.CHANGE'.
+&emsp;&emsp;&emsp;In my missingness dependency investigation, I concluded that there is strong enough evidence to suggest that the missingness of the 'CUSTOMERS.AFFECTED' column may be dependent on the 'YEAR' but the same can not be said for the 'PC.REALGSP.CHANGE'.
+Since my investigation shows that there is not enough evidence to suggest that the missingness of 'CUSTOMERS.AFFECTED' may not be dependent on 'PC.REALGSP.CHANGE'.
 &nbsp;